harhar2000/trading-card-web-app/README.md

 This project is a **Fantasy Trading Cards** app built using [Streamlit](https://streamlit.io/).
 Users can create, edit, trade, and delete fantasy character cards with unique images and traits.

+I took on this project as a commissioned bounty

 ## Features
 - Create cards with a player name, character name, traits and an image.
 - Edit the character name, traits or image of existing cards.